ekardaris/Neighboorhod-Map/README.txt

-Udacity Neighboorhod Map project.
+# Udacity Neighboorhod Map project.
-This project list some New York's google markers in a map.
-To view the application open the index.html in a browser.
+Built a single-page web application, using the Knockout framework, that displays a Google Map of an area and various points of interest.
+Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare and Wikipedia APIs.